-Rights Responsibilities schools will keep student records safe, Students have a responsibility to learn how the information in their school records is gathered, how it is used, and what it means.
-Students have a right to expect that others will respect personal belongings.
+Rights Responsibilities Students have the right to expect that schools will keep student records safe, secure, and private.
+Students who are eighteen (18) years or older have the right to see their own school records. the information in their school records is Students have a right to expect that others will respect personal belongings.